tekumara/notes/git-remotes.md

 `git fetch` fetch the latest commits on all remotes onto their respective local remote tracking branch.
 `git fetch origin` fetching the latest commits from the origin remote onto its local remote tracking branch.
-`git fetch origin master` fetch the latest commits on origin/master to the remote tracking branch `remotes/origin/master`.
+`git fetch origin master` fetch the latest commits on origin/master to the remote tracking branch *remotes/origin/master*.
 Local master will not be merged.
-`git fetch upstream master:master` fetch upstream/master and do a fast-forward merge of local master.
+`git fetch upstream master:master` fetch *upstream/master* and do a fast-forward merge of local master.
-`git fetch -f upstream master:master` fetch upstream/master and reset local master to upstream/master.
+`git fetch -f upstream master:master` fetch *upstream/master* and reset local master to point to it.
 `git fetch --all --prune` removes all obsolete tracking branches.
 Useful after branches have been deleted on the remote.

 ## git pull (a fetch and merge)